-It's not the most efficient to wait for an entire transaction to finish before starting another one.
-So how do we make a schedule that interleaves actions from different transactions, but gives the same results as a serial schedule?
-Basically, we are trying to look for an equivalent schedule - one that involves the same Xacts where each individual transactions actions are ordered the same and leaves the DB in the same final state.
-If we find a reordered schedule whose results are equivalent to a serial schedule, we call the reordered schedule serializable.
+The problem with these schedules, however, is that it is not efficient to wait for an entire transaction to finish before starting another one.
+We want to get the same results as a serial schedule (because we know serial schedules are correct) while getting the performance benefits of running schedules simultaneously.
+Basically, we are looking for a schedule that is equivalent to a serial schedule.
+For schedules to be equivalent they must satisfy the following three rules:

+- 1. They involve the same transactions - 2.
+Operations are ordered the same way within the individual transactions - 3.
+They each leave the database in the same state

+If we find a schedule whose results are equivalent to a serial schedule, we call the schedule serializable.
 For example, the following schedule is serializable because it is equivalent to the schedule above.
 You can work through the following schedule and see that resources A and B end up with the same value as the serial schedule above.